 In most developed countries life expectancy continues a gradual incline, but in the United States, that trend is not continuing.
-Life expectancy in the United States had been making a gradual increase with more emphasis on eating well, exercise, medical breakthroughs, and ever-improving health care options.
+Life expectancy in the United States had been making a gradual increase.
+This was due to greater emphasis on eating well, exercising, medical breakthroughs, and ever-improving healthcare options.
 Just a few years ago, however, a shift occurred with overall life expectancy taking a downward turn.

 England, by comparison, has an overall life expectancy rate of 81.4 years, almost three years more than the life expectancy in the United States.
 Of the factors that are impacting today’s life expectancy rate, experts look at aging baby boomers, but England has those also.
 So why is the rate in the United States declining?

 Another factor, according to a CNN report, is that the suicide rate in the United States continues to climb, with a rate in 2017 that was 33% higher than in 1999.
-A disturbing report from the Center for Disease Control states that since 2008, suicide has ranked as the 10th leading cause of death for all ages in the United States and that in 2016, suicide became the second leading cause of death for ages 10–34 and the fourth leading cause for ages 35–54.
+A disturbing report from the Centers for Disease Control states that since 2008, suicide has ranked as the 10th leading cause of death for all ages in the United States.
+Also, in 2016, suicide became the second leading cause of death for ages 10–34 and the fourth leading cause for ages 35–54.

 Addiction is not hopeless.
 Recovery is possible.
 People can reclaim their health, happiness, and peace.
 They can again realize that they do have health inside.

-If you or someone you care about, has an ongoing history of substance use and/or relapse, contact us at Gulf Breeze Recovery or call: 833.551.2356 to speak to an addiction expert to learn more about our program that has helped so many people overcome their addiction and embrace life.
+If you or someone you care about, has an ongoing history of substance use and/or relapse, contact us at Gulf Breeze Recovery or call 833.551.2304 to speak to an addiction expert to learn more about our program that has helped so many people overcome their addiction and embrace life.